Nereuxofficial/duckblog/content/posts/rust-compatibility-levels/index.md

 Rust also has a [list of targets](https://doc.rust-lang.org/rustc/platform-support.html) along with what they support.

-And here is the entire content of the article in a simple graphic you can download and share(created using the excellent Excalidraw):
+And are the levels mentioned in the article in a simple graphic you can download and share(created using the excellent [Excalidraw](https://excalidraw.com/)):
 ![Rust Library Compatibility Levels](images/rust-compatibility-levels.png)

-I hope this was helpful to you, if you have any questions or suggestions feel free to [contact me](https://nereux.blog/contact/).
+I hope this was informative to you.
+If you have any questions or suggestions feel free to [contact me](https://nereux.blog/contact/).
 And if you want to support me and my work, you can do so [here](https://github.com/sponsors/Nereuxofficial).